Accounting – Importance and Preparation of Adjusting Entries

 The accrual basis of accounting requires you to match the expenses with the related revenue in the same accounting period.
-This means that you should report the expenses and revenues are they occur not when the cash is paid.
+This means that you should report the expenses and revenues as they occur not when the cash is paid.
 However, sometimes you might delay in processing all financial transactions pertaining a specific accounting period at the end of that period.
-In this case, you will need adjusting entries.
+In this case, you will need adjusting journal entries.
 Besides, you will need adjusting entries if you have processed a bill during an accounting period but that amount represents an expense for a future accounting period.

 Always remember that you should process or if you have engaged an accounting service in Singapore, your accountant will process the adjusting entries before issuing your business financial statements.

 To record the adjusting entries effectively, follow these steps

 - Identify the two accounts involved.
 In most cases, these accounts are the balance sheet account and the income statement account.

 - Enter the adjusting figure in both accounts and the general journal

 - You should designate the account that will be credited and one that will be debited

 Adjusting entries can be classified as follows:

 If you have earned revenue and other related receivables but the sales invoices haven’t been processed, you will need accrual type of adjusting entries to ensure that this accrued revenue is reported accurately in your business financial statements.

 Sometimes, you might incur expenses and other related payables but you haven’t obtain the vendor’s invoices.
 For you to report such expenses in your company financial statements, you will need an accrual expense entry.
 For example, if your business incurred an expense on December 27th but expects to receive an invoice on January 2nd, you need to post the double entry accounting shown below.